Bobby Berk: Career

+In July 2025, HGTV announced that Berk is set to star on his own TV series Junk or Jackpot? that is scheduled to premiere in late 2025.

 Personal life

-In July 2018, Berk and his husband, Dewey Do, a maxillofacial surgeon, moved to Los Angeles, California after living in New York City for 15 years.
+Berk and his husband Dewey Do, a maxillofacial surgeon, met online in 2004 and married in 2012 "as soon as it was legal to get married".
+In July 2018, the couple moved to Los Angeles, California after living in New York City for over a decade.
+In 2023, they began living part-time in Portugal with their dog Bimini, whom they adopted in 2021.

 Berk endorsed Elizabeth Warren in the 2020 Democratic Party presidential primaries.

 On June 23, 2020, Berk and Queer Eye co-star Jonathan Van Ness praised recent U.S. Supreme Court decisions which ruled that LGBT employment discrimination was a violation of the Civil Rights Act of 1964.
 However, both of them still urged the United States Congress to pass the proposed Equality Act, which Berk claimed would amend the Civil Rights Act so it "would really extend healthcare and housing rights."